devops-kd/ghpr-leaderboard-report/README.md

 1. Go to your repository on GitHub.
 1. Navigate to `Settings` > `Secrets` > `Actions`.
 1. Add a new secret named `GH_ACCESS_TOKEN` with your GitHub personal access token.
-1. Add another secret named `SLACK_WEBOOK_URL` with your slack channel webhook.
+1. Add another secret named `SLACK_WEBHOOK_URL` with your slack channel webhook.

 ## Jenkins Pipeline